digital-asset/daml/docs/source/concepts/identity-and-package-management.rst

 Thus, Daml ledgers generally allow some form of vetting a package before running its code on a node.
 Not all nodes in a Daml ledger must vet all packages, as it is possible that some of them will not execute the code.
-For example, in global state topologies, every :ref:`trust domain <trust-domain>` that controls how commits are appended to the shared ledger must execute Daml code.
-Thus, the operators of these trust domains will in general be allowed to vet the code before they execute it.
 The exact vetting mechanism is ledger-dependent.
 For example, in the :ref:`Daml Sandbox <sandbox-manual>`, the vetting is implicit: uploading a package through the Ledger API already vets the package, since it's assumed that only the system administrator has access to these API facilities.
-In a replicated ledger, the vetting might require consent from all or a quorum of replicas.
 The vetting process can be manual, where an administrator inspects each package, or it can be automated, for example, by accepting only packages with a digital signature from a trusted package issuer.

-In partitioned topologies, individual trust domains store only parts of the ledger.
-Thus, they only need to approve packages whose templates are used in the ledger part visible to them.
-For example, in Daml on `R3 Corda <https://www.corda.net>`__, participants only need to approve code for the contracts in their parties' projections.
-If non-validating Corda notaries are used, they do not need to vet code.
-If validating Corda notaries are used, they can also choose which code to vet.
 In `Canton <https://canton.io>`__, participant nodes also only need to vet code for the contracts of the parties they host.
 As only participants execute contract code, only they need to vet it.
 The vetting results may also differ at different participants.